-SECTION 2.(c) G.S.
+SECTION 2.(b) G.S.
 14-288.4(a)(4)c. reads as rewritten:

-"(a) Disorderly conduct is a public disturbance intentionally caused by any person who does any of the following:

-(4) Refuses to vacate any building or facility of any public or private educational institution in obedience to any of the following:
+- "(a) Disorderly conduct is a public disturbance intentionally caused by any person who does any of the following: - (4) Refuses to vacate any building or facility of any public or private educational institution in obedience to any of the following: - c.

-c.
 If a state of an emergency is occurring or is imminent within the institution, an order given by any law-enforcement officer acting within the scope of the officer's authority."

 SECTION 2.(c) G.S.
-14-288.7 is amended by adding a new subsection to read:
+14-288.7 is repealed.